 The firm manages cash to maximise potential interest income, whilst ensuring the firm has sufficient liquid resources to meet the continued operating needs of the business.
 Cash at bank is monitored weekly and supported by a robust annual budgeting and forecasting process which has the full involvement of the senior management team.

-Beaufort Investment Management Limited offers portfolio management services via Advisers, whose clients wish to invest funds on platforms maintained by Standard Life, Transact, Seven Investment Management, Axa Elevate and Old Mutual.
+Beaufort Investment Management Limited offers portfolio management services via Advisers, whose clients wish to invest funds on platforms maintained by Standard Life, Transact, Seven Investment Management, Elevate, Parmenion, Novia and Old Mutual.

 The firm’s revenues include monthly service charges received from advisory companies, the receipt of which are subject to monthly credit control procedures.
 Adviser’s clients are charged, based on a percentage of their assets under management.
 These charges are made directly to the clients’ portfolios, and therefore the credit risk relating to this income is minimal.